vanvfields/Microsoft-365/Setup Intune/README.md

 Intune deployment scripts:

-	• Install-BYODMobileDeviceProfiles.ps1 = Imports (but does not assign) baseline BYOD policies for iOS, Android, and MacOS including App protection (MAM) and Compliance (MDM)
+	• Install-BYODMobileDeviceProfiles.ps1 = Imports (but does not assign) baseline BYOD policies for iOS, Android, and MacOS
 	• Setup-Intune.ps1 = Imports all baseline policies from JSON (but does not assign them)
 	• OLD_Setup-Intune.ps1 = Previous version of my master script to import configuration profiles